AdobeDocs/developers-animatesdk-docs/presetPanel_object/presetPane5.md

 #### Parameters

 **fileURI** A string, expressed as a file:/// URI, that specifies the path and optionally a filename for the exported file.
-See “Description,” below, for more information.
+See "Description," below, for more information.
->
 **namePath** A string that specifies the path and name of the item to select from the Motion Presets panel.
 This parameter is optional.

 #### Returns